Week 5 NFL odds, lines, predictions: Picks, betting advice for each game

-Week 5 NFL odds, lines, betting picks, spreads: 2025 predictions: Model backing Saints, Cardinals
+Week 5 NFL odds, lines, betting picks, spreads: 2025 predictions: Advanced model backing Saints, Cardinals

 SportsLine's advanced model has locked in its Week 5 NFL betting picks from 10,000 simulations